rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 # What is BeReal
-BeReal is a social media app that has recently gained popularity where the whole idea is at a random time every day all users in a region will get a notification when it is time to "Be Real".
-When you receive the notification the idea is you post a photo of whatever you are doing in the moment.
-The catch is that you are only able to see your friends' posts after you have posted your BeReal for the day and will only see blurred images.
-I wanted to reverse-engineer the app to see if it is possible to view your friends' posts from a web browser instead of the app.
+BeReal is a social media app that has recently gained popularity.
+Where the whole idea is at a random time every day, all users in a region will get a notification when it is time to "Be Real."
+When you receive the notification, you post a photo of whatever you are doing at the moment.
+The catch is that you can only see your friends' posts after posting your BeReal for the day and will only see blurred images before.
+I wanted to reverse-engineer the app to see if viewing your friends' posts from a web browser instead of the app is possible.

 # Network Requests
 The first thing I like to do when reverse engineering a new application is inspect the network requests and see what you can find.
-The requests show what data an app is requesting from servers which is crucial in the reverse engineering process.
-For web applications, this is easy as all modern browsers give you the ability to see network requests a site is making.
-Google provides a [guide][googlechromenetworkrequests] for how to inspect networking activity on Chrome:
+The requests show what data an app requests from servers, which is crucial in reverse engineering.
+Finding network requests is easy for web applications as all modern browsers allow you to see network requests a site is making.
+Google provides a [guide][googlechromenetworkrequests] for how to inspect networking activity on Chrome.

-Unfortunately, BeReal does not have a web client and the only official clients are on iOS and Android so inspecting network requests will be a little tricky.
+Unfortunately, BeReal does not have a web client; the official clients are only available on iOS and Android, so inspecting network requests will be tricky.
 We will have to use a man-in-the-middle proxy.
 This type of proxy sits between your device and router and will listen to requests your clients make and responses the server gives back.
 Mitmproxy provides a comprehensive guide on how it works and installation instructions over at the [mitmproxy docs][mitmproxy-docs]
 ![example network requests]({{ "/images/instagram/mitm1.png" | absolute_url }})

-In early versions of the BeReal app, just a mitmproxy would be enough to start inspecting requests however newer versions of the app use SSL pinning to stop mitm attacks.
+In early versions of the BeReal app, just a mitmproxy would be enough to start inspecting requests; however, newer versions of the app use SSL pinning to stop MITM attacks.
 SSL pinning is when the app hard-codes the SSL certificate of a server into the client application so even if mitmproxy's certificate is trusted systemwide the app will still drop the requests.
 To disable SSL pinning on iOS you will need a jailbroken iPhone and [Frida][frida].
 I am using [ssl-kill-switch3][sslkillswitch3], a jailbreak tweak to disable SSL pinning system-wide.

 After the proxy is set up and SSL pinning disabled we can finally start inspecting network requests the BeReal app is making.
 I started up the BeReal app and found the following requests pop up on the proxy.
 ![Network requests]({{ "/images/instagram/test.png" | absolute_url }})